singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 To make the site we're working on a little less bleak, we're going to add a stylesheet.

 #### 10. Add a Stylesheet
-We're going to simply add a stylesheet in the src/styles folder named main.css as referenced in our header.
+We're going to simply add a stylesheet in the `src/styles` folder named `main.css` as referenced in our header.

 You can use any old external css stylesheet or create a new one.
-Once you run build, metalsmith will copy this file over, duplicating the file structure.
+Once you run build, metalsmith will copy this file over, duplicating the file structure and any static assets you may have added in this simple manner.

 #### 11. Collections and Link Plugins
 To illustrate the power and flexibility of metalsmith, we'll use two additional plugins to set up some collections with [metalsmith-collections](https://github.com/segmentio/metalsmith-collections) and create a collection for our pages and one for our posts.
 We'll also add the [metalsmith-permalinks](https://github.com/segmentio/metalsmith-permalinks) plugin, to change our files so that they're nested properly.